LEMarshall/blog/content/posts/build-a-blog-with-docker-and-hugo-part-2-2016-02-11.md

 $ docker run -d -p 80:80 image_name
 ```

-The first command builds a docker image using instructions from a Dockerfile, the second launches a pre-configured container serving my site the instant it goes up.
+The first command builds a docker image using instructions from a Dockerfile; the second launches a pre-configured container serving my site the instant it goes up.

 ###### Building the site

 I don't really know my way around html, css, or javascript, so there was no way I was going to build my own site from scratch in a reasonable amount of time.
-I decided to use a static site generator.
-There are a lot of them out there at the moment, so I sort of arbitrarily picked Hugo.
+So, I decided to use a static site generator.
+There are a lot of static site generators out there at the moment, so I sort of arbitrarily picked Hugo.
 It's written in go, generates pages very quickly, and has it's own web server (no need for Nginx or Apache, unless you want some more advanced features).

 Hugo uses a config file like this: